printer130/notes/src/content/top-vulnerabilidades/AXFR.md

 ### How to protect

-The simplest way to secure zone transfers is to restrict AXFR requests to trusted IP addresses.
-You can do it in your DNS server configuration or on your firewall.
-You can additionally use transaction signatures.
+- Restrict AXFR requests to trusted IP addresses.
+You can do it in your DNS server configuration or on your firewall
+- Additionally use transaction signatures.

-Using the Whitelisting technique(Rule of Least Privilege and place the IPs of appropriate users) for your Secondary DNS servers.
-That way, only their IP addresses will be inside a whitelist, and only they can get access to the zone file and the new DNS changes.
+- Using the Whitelisting technique(Rule of Least Privilege and place the IPs of appropriate users) for your Secondary DNS servers.

-It is important to use supported file formats, double check DNS records, and audit firewall settings to make sure they are not blocking certain types of traffic.
+It's important to use supported file formats, double check DNS records, and audit firewall settings to make sure they are not blocking certain types of traffic.